 AWS Network Firewall is a stateful, service that allows customers to filter traffic at the perimeter of their VPC.

-Enable this integration to see all of your Amazon Network Firewall metrics in Datadog.
+Enable this integration to see all of your AWS Network Firewall metrics in Datadog.

 If you haven’t already, set up the Amazon Web Services integration first.

-In the AWS integration tile, ensure that Network Firewall
+In the AWS integration page, ensure that Network Firewall

-Install the Datadog - AWS Amazon Network Firewall integration.
+Install the Datadog - AWS Network Firewall integration.

-Configure Amazon Network Firewall to send logs either to a S3 bucket or to Cloudwatch.
+Configure AWS Network Firewall to send logs either to a S3 bucket or to CloudWatch.

 Note: If you log to a S3 bucket, make sure that amazon_network_firewall